HoGentTIN/infra-labs/assignment/1-containers.md

 ## 1.3 Persistent data

 When you stop and remove a container, all data in that container is gone.
 Often, it is necessary to preserve some data between consecutive instances of a container.
-In this section, we'll create a container with a MySQL database and we'll see how you can save the database contents even after the container was destroyed.
+In this section, we'll create a container with a MySQL database, and we'll see how you can save the database contents even after the container was destroyed.

 First, fetch the official MySQL Docker image from the registry.
 Then, create a Docker volume that will be used to store persistent data within the container: